 "Knock it off," Hazelle warns him.
-"You know he's not usually included in this kind of stuff."
+"You know he ain't usually included in this kind of stuff."

-"He and Aiden weren't even friends before Thirteen," Rory says, drying a plate with a towel, "and now it's just because there's no one else around here their age."
+"He and Aiden weren't even friends before Thirteen," Rory says, drying a plate with a rag, "and it's just because there's no one else around here their age."

 Hazelle crosses her arms.
 "I don't understand why that's a problem."